-These unusual patterns become more evident in Fig.~\ref{fig:phase_space_zoom}, which shows magnifications of the central (upper and lower) islands for $m = 0.8$ and different values of $c$.
+The detailed organization of these structures is investigated in Fig.~\ref{fig:phase_space_zoom}, which shows magnifications of the central (upper and lower) islands for $m = 0.8$ and different values of $c$.
 Panels (a) and (b) depict the continuous case ($c = 0$) from the upper and lower islands, respectively.
 As $c$ increases, the invariant curves gradually break down, giving way to small chaotic regions and chains of smaller islands, although some curves appear to persist even for $c > 0$.
 The novelty here is not the presence of darker regions or chains of smaller islands per se.
 Such features are typical in area-preserving maps and are known to lead to the stickiness effect.
 Usually, these island chains organize themselves into a hierarchical structure, with large islands surrounded by smaller ones, which are in turn surrounded by even smaller islands, and so on and so forth.
 Consequently, the darker regions (where trajectories become trapped) are generally located around these chains.
 In our case, however, we observe a diffuse blur of dark points occupying most of the area where the original ($c = 0$) island used to be.
 Moreover, while a hierarchical islands-around-islands structure persists, it manifests itself as a web-like tangle rather than the clean, self-similar structure seen in Figs.~\ref{fig:phase_space_zoom}(a) and \ref{fig:phase_space_zoom}(b) with $c=0$, for instance.